CIRI COMPANY OVERVIEW

 PTP Management is a subsidiary of Pacific Tower Properties Inc., a full-service commercial real estate brokerage firm.
 Pacific Tower offers clients professional brokerage services for buyers and sellers, valuation, development, tax appeal and consulting services.

-Stone Horn Ridge LLC is a wholly owned CIRI subsidiary that is moving to develop an underground coal gasification (UCG) project to initiate commercial operations and production as soon as 2015.
+Stone Horn Ridge LLC is a wholly owned CIRI subsidiary that is working to develop an underground coal gasification (UCG) project to initiate commercial operations and production as soon as 2015.
 Stone Horn Ridge is Minority Business Enterprise (MBE)-certified.

 The project site is on remote CIRI land that is being carefully selected for geologic and hydrologic characteristics to minimize environmental risk.
 CIRI's core drilling programs have confirmed the existence of significant commercial coal reserves and favorable geology in the project area that can support safe, clean and economic UCG development.